Final chain project

 Continue the process for the entire chain.
 For speed you can add all the large rings to one side, then the other.

-STEP 18: Speed
+STEP 18: Speed Up

 A faster way to create this chain!
 Pre-close all of the small jump rings.
 Open a large jump rings and pick (5) closed small rings.
 Close the large jump ring.
 Open a new large jump ring and pick up (5) closed ring and thru (1) small ring from the previous group.
 Each time up add (5) and attach to the small ring on the previous group, make sure that it splits up the chain so that there are (2) rings on the top and (2) rings on the bottom.
-This will speed up the process.
+This will speed up the process